0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 // Other bunch of code...
 ```

-We get the filter function from `getVolumeHostPathFilter()`.
+We get the filter function from `getDindVolumeHostPathFilter()`.
 Then `host` parts for every volume are passed filtered with `volumeHostPathFilter` function.

 ## Testing